powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 ![Key](AES-DES-Key.jpg)
 _Process to get the DES / AES Key_

-Here an example of the result:
+Here is an example of the result:

 ```PowerShell
 DESKey : 1CD7CCC70EA46FAA77DE8F592695A71A454A20F425A0758A